-- Make sure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Before riding for the first time, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust basic position of the clutch lever. (p.
-95) - Adjust basic position of the hand brake lever. (p.
-99)
+- Make sure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Before riding for the first time, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust basic position of the clutch lever. ( p.
+95)

-- Adjust the basic position of the shift lever. ◄ (□ p.
-141) - Get used to the handling characteristics of the motorcycle on a suitable surface before undertaking more challenging trips.
+- - Adjust the basic position of the foot brake lever. ◄ (□ p.
+107)

+- Get used to the handling characteristics of the motorcycle on a suitable surface before undertaking more challenging trips.